Request ACTRI Services

-The CTRI Participant Recruitment Center has a variety of tools and services available to help you achieve your participant recruitment goals.
+The ACTRI Participant Recruitment Center has a variety of tools and services available to help you achieve your participant recruitment goals.
 From community engagement consultation to novel informatics platforms that consider participant preferences, these tools can be customized to help you reach your target population.
-This center is a collaboration of the CTRI Community Engagement (CE) and Biomedical Informatics (BMI) units.
+This center is a collaboration of the ACTRI Community Engagement (CE) and Biomedical Informatics (BMI) units.

 The following Tools can be customized to the needs of the study and the population being evaluated:

 The Community Engagement staff can help you improve research designs and write competitive proposals.

 Consultation and Facilitated Introduction – A service that supports community engagement in clinical research, helps strengthen the link between researchers and the community, and helps investigators develop strategies for recruitment exploring recruitment options and strategies with a Participant Recruitment Center representative, sometimes leading to facilitated community interactions.
 This service is most helpful in the pre-funding, research-planning phase, but is available at all phases of research.

 ResearchMatch – A nationwide, web-based, human subject recruitment registry sponsored by the NIH.
 Volunteers in this registry have indicated a willingness to learn more about research studies.
 ResearchMatch aims to be an effective, useful and complementary recruitment tool that connects researchers with appropriate potential subjects.
 ResearchMatch is not just for clinical trials.
 It is available at no cost, to help match any type of IRB-approved study with potential participants.